Skip to main contentSkip to footer

 Short Responses, Discussion Board Assignments, Exams, Literary Analysis Essays

-The following textbook is required:
+The following books are required:

-The Story and Its Writer: An Introduction to Short Fiction, Tenth Edition, by Ann Charters (ISBN:9781319105600 for paperback) (ISBN:9781319194123 for the ebook)
+The Story and Its Writer: An Introduction to Short Fiction, Compact Tenth Edition, by Ann Charters (ISBN: 9781319525460)

 Other Relevant Course Information